Living with Lakes

 Our vendors test our lakes regularly for cyanobacteria (blue-green algae) levels.
 Cyanobacteria has the potential to create harmful algae blooms or HABs which may contain cyanotoxins.
 Based on the levels of cyanobacteria present in a water body, the NJDEP has developed a public awareness program and recreational use recommendations.
 Lake owners or managers are required to post public notices whenever the cyanobacteria levels are above a specific threshold.
 The index has multiple alert levels, each with recommendations concerning which activities should be avoided based on water monitoring results.
 You can read about those alert tiers HERE.

-At Highland Lakes, we go a step further by testing the lakes not only for cyanobacteria, but also for cyanotoxins, whenever cyanobacteria levels exceed the lowest NJDEP HAB threshold of 20,000 cells/ml.
+The Club goes a step further by testing the lakes not only for cyanobacteria, but also for cyanotoxins, whenever cyanobacteria levels exceed the lowest NJDEP HAB threshold of 20,000 cells/ml.

 Often our lakes may have elevated levels of cyanobacteria but test negative for cyanotoxins.
 But because the cyanobacteria levels are above the NJDEP threshold, we will still post notices and recommendations consistent with NJDEP guidance.